 It is a type of workout that cycles through 5-10 different exercises.
 The exercises target different muscle groups with minimal rest in between.
 Then you repeat the sequence 3-4 times, or whatever works best for you!

-If you've ever taken a workout class or a HIIT class then you may have experienced this form of training already!
+If you've ever taken a workout class or a HIIT (high-intensity interval training) class then you may have experienced this form of training already!
 Every circuit training sequence is different, but all of them have these three things in common:

-- Various exercises that hit the upper and lower body.
+- Various exercises hit the upper and lower body.

 - Very little to no rest in between each exercise.
 Usually a minute of rest in between each circuit round.